cotes2020/jekyll-theme-chirpy/_posts/2024-11-29-SVG-Sparkline.md

 ![Initial Measure](/assets/img/0012-SVGsparkline/First%20attempt.png)

-The version using the sparkline background had fantastic performance.
+The version using the sparkline backbone had fantastic performance.

 ![Sparkline Backbone](/assets/img/0012-SVGsparkline/sparkline%20backbone.png)

 ## Conclusion

-This backbone query used by sparklines, is well designed and can and should be used for the generation of SVG visuals.
+This backbone query used by sparklines is well designed and can and should be used for the generation of SVG visuals.